intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/meta-llama/README.md

 # LlaMA

-In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on general pytorch models, for example Meta Llama models. **Different from what [Huggingface LlaMA2](../llama2/) example demonstrated, This example directly brings the optimizations of BigDL-LLM to the official LLaMA implementation of which the code style is more flexible.** For illustration purposes, we utilize the [Llama2-7b-Chat](https://ai.meta.com/llama/) as a reference LlaMA model.
+In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on general pytorch models, for example Meta Llama models. **Different from what [Huggingface LlaMA2](../llama2/) example demonstrated, This example directly brings the optimizations of IPEX-LLM to the official LLaMA implementation of which the code style is more flexible.** For illustration purposes, we utilize the [Llama2-7b-Chat](https://ai.meta.com/llama/) as a reference LlaMA model.

 ## Requirements
-To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.
+To run these examples with IPEX-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Generating text using a pretrained Llama model
-In the example [example_chat_completion.py](./example_chat_completion.py), we show a basic use case for a Llama model to engage in a conversation with an AI assistant using `chat_completion` API, with BigDL-LLM INT4 optimizations.
+In the example [example_chat_completion.py](./example_chat_completion.py), we show a basic use case for a Llama model to engage in a conversation with an AI assistant using `chat_completion` API, with IPEX-LLM INT4 optimizations.
 The process for [example_text_completion.py](./example_text_completion.py) is similar.
 ### 1. Install
 We suggest using conda to manage environment:
 ```bash